bphenriques/interview-challenge-get-file-line-api/README.md

 - Organize a bit the project to have the project structure reflect a bit the deployment structure.
 - Review tests.
 - Review some parts now that I know a bit more about Akka.
+- Today I frown upon the way the Docker image is being built as I seem to lose control.
+I might revisit.

 ---
 # Specification